Sunnies Studios: History

 In 2011, Eric Dee and Bea Soriano-Dee founded Charlie, a retail brand that sold shoes, bags, and clothes.
 In 2013, model and host Georgina Wilson joined as a marketing director along with Wilson's cousin, fashion designer Martine Cajucom, as the creative director.
 They rebranded the company and started selling sunglasses under Sunnies by Charlie.
 It opened its first branch as a kiosk at Glorietta 2, Makati in October 2013.

-By February 2014, the directors decided to change the company name to Sunnies Studios and dropped Charlie due to the increasing popularity of the sunglasses line.
-They relocated to Libis, Quezon City, Philippines.
+In February 2014, the company was renamed to Sunnies Studios and relocated to Libis, Quezon City, Philippines.

 In 2016, Sunnies Studios launched a prescription eyewear arm under the name Sunnies Specs Optical.
 By June, the brand became the third-most followed retail brand on Instagram in the Philippines, having around 240,000 followers.

 In March 2019, Sunnies Studios launched its first multi-brand brick and mortar store in SM City Cebu, containing Sunnies Studios, Sunnies Specs Optical, Sunnies Face, and Cup Point within one store.

-Sunglasses and prescription eye wear
+Sunglasses and prescription eyewear

-The brand currently carries over 200 styles, having all be designed in-house.
+The brand has designed and carried over 200 styles.
 They are currently sold in over 120 retail locations around the Philippines.
 In September 2018, the team opened its second international location for Sunnies Studios in Vietnam, having also operated in Guam for some time.

 According to Euromonitor, in 2015, Sunnies Studios was ranked second in the Philippine market for sunglasses behind category leader Luxottica Group SpA.
 Sunnies Studios had an 8% value share in that sector.
 It was also ranked 10th in eye wear with a 1% value share in 2015.

-In March 2017, Sunnies Studios launched the actress Liza Soberano as the brand's first official endorser for Sunnies.
+In March 2017, Sunnies Studios named the actress Liza Soberano as the brand's first official endorser for Sunnies.
 Later on in 2018, Sunnies Studios revealed local celebrity James Reid as their celebrity endorser.